Unbound: Liberating women

 - Political cloth;

 - Cloth and agency, bound and unbound.

 The 2018 CTANZ Symposium is presented in partnership with Otago Polytechnic and as part of New Zealand’s Suffrage 125 celebrations.
-The weekend will include the opening of an associated exhibition, Unbound, at the Dunedin School of Art at Otago Polytechnic, which is currently calling for proposals.
+The weekend will include the opening of an associated exhibition, Unbound, at the Dunedin School of Art at Otago Polytechnic.